Letitia Plummer

-Letitia L. Plummer is an American dentist and politician who served as a member of the Houston City Council representing the At-Large Position 4 from 2020 to 2025.
+Letitia Latifa Plummer (born 1970) is an American dentist and politician who served as a member of the Houston City Council representing the At-Large Position 4 from 2020 to 2025.
 She is the first Muslim woman to be elected to the council.
 In July 2025, she announced her campaign for County Judge of Harris County in 2026.
-Due to Texas's "resign to run" laws for local offices, she resigned her seat on the city council on July 8th, 2025, but will remain in the position until a successor is elected.
+Due to Texas's "resign to run" laws for local offices, she resigned her seat on the city council on July 8, 2025, but remained in the position until Alejandra Salinas was elected in a December 2025 special election.

 Early life, education, and career

-Plummer was born in Boston, Massachusetts, to a Zanzibar-born Yemeni-Indian and Persian mother and an African American father.
+Plummer was born in 1970 to a Zanzibar-born Yemeni-Indian and Persian mother and an African American father.
 The two met while her father served in the Peace Corps.
 Her paternal grandfather was a civil rights lawyer who represented Muhammad Ali and U.S. Representative Mickey Leland was a family friend.

 The family moved to Houston in 1973 and she grew up in the Linkwood neighborhood, where Plummer graduated from the DeBakey High School for Health Professions.
 She went on to graduate from the historically black Spelman College, where she was a member of the Alpha Kappa Alpha sorority, and then from the Baylor College of Dentistry.

 Plummer practiced dentistry with the Harris Health System then opened her own practice in 2001.
 She currently has two offices in Pearland and Houston.
-She founded the nonprofit, Career Smiles, to repair people’s teeth when they are searching for jobs.
+She founded the nonprofit, Career Smiles, to repair people's teeth when they are searching for jobs.

+Plummer has twice been subject to disciplinary action by the Texas Board of Dental Examiners.
+In 2012, Plummer entered into an agreed settlement order with the Texas Board of Dental Examiners after the Board identified two situations in which Plummer “fell below the minimum standard of care” regarding a patient.
+In 2022, Plummer's dental license was placed on a two-year probated suspension because the Board found that Plummer once again "fell below the minimum standard of care" in her treatment of three patients.
+In addition to noted deficiencies in the dental care provided by Plummer, the Board also found that she engaged in “dishonorable conduct” by overcharging a patient.